-Round 2: We apply insecticides and fungicides to help prevent damage from insects like Japanese Beetles and fungal diseases like leaf spot.
+Round 2: We apply insecticides and fungicides to help prevent damage from insects like aphids and lace bugs, to name a few, and fungal diseases like leaf spot.
 (March-April)

 Round 3: More insecticides and fungicides are applied.
 We also apply miticides to prevent spider mites.
 Spider mites generally live on the undersides of plant laves, where they may spin protective silk webs.
 They puncture plant cells to feed causing damage.
 Additionally, supplemental fertilizer is applied, as needed.
 (April – May)

 Round 4: Next, we apply more insecticides, fungicides and miticides to help prevent damage from insects, spider mites and fungal diseases like leaf spot.
 Although this seems redundant, fungicides have a short residual and need to be reapplied approximately every 30 days.
 Supplemental fertilizer is applied, as needed.
 (June – July)